Dual Career Couples

 - "Making it Work Together: Spouses on the Tenure Track," by Carol and Andrew deWet, describes their shared, tenure track position at Franklin and Marshall College, which they proposed when they applied for the position.
 (Both Carol and Andrew are now tenured.)

-- Dual Career Academics is a set of web resources from the Clayman Institute at Stanford University, including Dual-Career Academic Couples: What Universities Need to Know ( This site may be offline. ) , a 2008 report that explores the impact of dual-career partnering on hiring, retention, professional attitudes, and work culture in the U.S. university sector.
+- Dual Career Academics is a set of web resources from the Clayman Institute at Stanford University, including Dual-Career Academic Couples: What Universities Need to Know (more info) , a 2008 report that explores the impact of dual-career partnering on hiring, retention, professional attitudes, and work culture in the U.S. university sector.
 It also makes recommendations for improving the way universities work with dual-career candidates and strengthen overall communication with their faculty on hiring and retention issues.

 - Facebook has a group for dual career couples.
 While not limited to academic dual career couples, it is administered by the Clayman Institute at Stanford.